 Income Tax Assistance is offered from VITA.
 IRS trained and certified volunteers will prepare, on the individual’s behalf, basic income tax returns.
 They will then proceed to transmit them electronically using software provided by the Internal Revenue Service.
 Community action agencies across Oklahoma and the nation provide this free service to local citizens.
 While each year the IRS provides the training and certification, more volunteers are always needed.

 Credit counseling services can help individuals and families who are seeking to improve their financial situation.
 Support is offered for homeownership, debt reduction, small business loans for business start-up/expansion and for anyone seeking to improve credit scores.
 Many centers are involved in providing credit counseling services to community residents.
 Counselors will work one-on-one with clients to help them resolve foreclosure or credit issues and manage debts.
+Find alternatives to payday loans and other options available to Oklahoma families with poor credit scores.

 Workforce Development and the government created Investment Act, or WIA, is responsible for a comprehensive range of employment services and workforce development activities in Oklahoma.
 Some of the programs offered by community action agencies and other non-profits include support for youth, development activities to help the unemployed and job seekers, veterans, programs for persons with disabilities and even partnerships with employers.